JiangBowen0008/FoundationPose/readme.md

 Additionally, this fork features:
 1. compatibility with python>=3.9 (verified with 3.10, should work for 3.11 as well)
+2. Compatibility with higher version of torch (verified with 250+cu118)
-2. packaging the entire foundationpose codebase for reusing code elsewhere
+3. packaging the entire foundationpose codebase for reusing code elsewhere

 ## Environment Setup with Conda (Verified)